Towards a Localised S-Matrix Theory: Exact Results

 \Figs{fig:contour_off-shell} shows the spatial profile of $|M|/|M|_{\absl=0}$ for an off-shell mediator with $\absp=2\qt$.
 We observe that there are significant differences with its on-shell counterpart in~\Figs{fig:contour_on-shell}.
 Specifically, the curves, for which the ratios $|M|/|M|_{\absl=0}$ are being kept constant, are almost independent of the angle well within the Fresnel zone.
 This property is also reflected in the approximation~\refs{eq:M_sub-I}, as well as in \Figs{fig:M_vs_l_off-shell}.
 Thus, close to the source, no preferred direction exists and propagation happens at all angles with almost equal probabilities.
 As $\absl$ approaches $\absp \, \dl^2$, the forward direction becomes more favourable, whereas the matrix element for angles $\theta \gtrsim \pi/2$ falls off exponentially, in line with our numerical estimates in~\Figs{fig:M_vs_l_off-shell}.

-In summary, we find that the numerical estimates presented here by utilising the exact non-local matrix element~$M$ stated in~\eqref{eq:matrix_element_def} give firm support of the validity of the more intuitive Fresnel and Fraunhofer approximations discussed in Section~\ref{sec:approx}.
+In summary, we find that the numerical estimates presented here by utilising the exact localised matrix element~$M$ stated in~\eqref{eq:matrix_element_def} give firm support to the validity of the more intuitive Fresnel and Fraunhofer approximations discussed in Section~\ref{sec:approx}.